sfiggins/katacoda-scenariosv2/kipday1/configmap/step3.md

 Pay careful attention with the indentation, the "env" block should be in line with the options "image" and "name"  since they are all part of a list of objects that belong to "containers".

-If we added every correctly we should be able to apply our manifest and have a look:
+If we added every correctly we should be able to apply our manifest, if there is any type the kube-api will most likely complain and give a clue as to what we did wrong:

 `kubectl apply -f /root/manifests/challenge-app.yaml`{{execute}}

+If the "apply" did not return any errors run a "kubectl get pods" to see if the pod is "Running" before we have a look.

+Hmm...looks like something went wrong.
+Any ideas why?
+Try running a describe to get more info.

+Remember on step 2 when we "create" the secret?
+We had just created the manifests we had not applied, so let's do it now:

+`kubectl apply -f manifests/mysecret.yaml`{{execute}}

+After a few seconds the kubelet will try to start the container again and hopefully it will succeed since the secret exist now.

 Now click on the "sample-web" tab to load the application.
 If we are on the right track we should see this: